When judging religions, you need to judge the teachings of the religion,

 teaching that the first of the joys in the Paradise will be sex

-with 70 virgins.
+.
 In general, the Islamic afterlife, the Jannah,

 is characterized with hedonistic pleasures and